 Q+A: Cranleigh Abu Dhabi

-Cranleigh Abu Dhabi answers our questions and takes us on a guided tour of the school...
+Cranleigh Abu Dhabi is a co-educational school, providing a British-curriculum education for pupils aged three to 18 years.
+Here the school answers our questions and takes us on a guided tour...

 What happens when prospective parents visit the school and when do the visits take place?